Arathmorr/cordova-plugin-streaming-media/README.md

 ```

 ### iOS specifics
-* Uses the MPMoviePlayerController.
+* Uses the AVPlayer.
-* Tested on iOS 7, 9
+* Tested on iOS 11

 ### Android specifics
 * Uses VideoView and MediaPlayer.